dottjt/plastic/other/diary.md

 # diary.

+07/10/2020 - I'm finally done with the family chapter.
+I've done two big edits/rewrites of it and I'm happy with where it's at.
+Realistically there's a few more edits in there, but I'm happy with what it presents.
+I hope it'll get easier from here with the rest of the novel, with exception to the chapters that have yet to be written - given I editted those chapters quite a few times previous.
+Ah, well.
+Writing a novel was always bound to be a lengthy process, and that's perfectly fine too.

 04/10/2020 - I feel like I'm the Skrillex of writers.

 29/09/2020 - I've been doing around 40 minutes a day on the novel, slowly chipping away at it.
 This is just a process which is going to take time, and I've come to accept that.
 I don't worry about finishing the novel, I just feel happy to make progress on it each day and then eventually it will be completed, irrespective of how long it takes.